sergiofgonzalez/grokking-scala/01-scala-basics/README.md

 More comprehensive examples related to pattern matching techniques in Scala.

 ## [011 &mdash; Hello, Exceptions (snippet)](./011-snippet-hello-exceptions)
-More comprehensive examples related to pattern matching techniques in Scala.
+Introduce exception handling in Scala.

 ## [e01 &mdash; Hello, ranges (snippet)](./e01-snippet-hello-ranges)
 Illustrates the concept of ranges as in `10 to 100` and some of its methods.